alyraffauf/self2025/index.md

 ![](./img/thisisfine.png)

 <!--
-The other reason we ended up here is because maintaing a server--one, two, 30, 50, 300--feels a lot like this.
+And in that time, I've realized that maintaing a server--one, two, 30, 50, 300--still feels a lot like this.
 -->

 ---